fossabot/swiss.sh/readme.md

 now go forth, and be awesome.

 ## purpose
-hacking together libraries from all over the place can be tiring. the knowledge gained from the creation of a library is beneficial. thus, the development of useful utilities packaged in one self-contained library.
+hacking together libraries from all over the place can be tiring, and the knowledge gained from the creation of a library is beneficial. thus, the development of useful utilities packaged in one self-contained library.

 ## documentation